parhamfartoot/BattleShip-Game/README.md

 1. Click on the single or two player version of the game.
 2. Choose between *small, medium, or large* for the size of the game board.
 3. Player 1 must now place their four ships on the game board.
+	3.1 Player can Rotate their pressing keys "Q" and "E".
+	3.2 player can player their ship by clicking on a pin that's located at the lower half of the screen.
+	3.3 The pin that the players click on will be the top, left most part of the ship based on the rotation.

 4. i) The following steps depend on the game mode.
 If the two-player mode was chosen, it is now Player 2's turn to place their ships.

    ii) If single-player mode was chosen, the AI will place its ships randomly.